bcoin-org/bmultisig/docs/http.md

 =============

 Multisig HTTP Server adds some API methods and disables several existing ones.
-Also authentication is slightly different from bcoin wallet HTTP.

 #### Authentication Configs
 It's recommended, that you setup `API_KEY` for HTTP in general and turn on `walletAuth`.